fabioCollini/LifeCycleBinder/README.md

 }
 ```

-The first parameter of the methods of LifeCycleAware interface is always the
+The first parameter of `LifeCycleAware` methods is always the
-Activity or the Fragment, an interface or a base class can be used.
+Activity or the Fragment.
+An interface or a base class can be used to avoid
+dependency to Android classes.
 The other parameters are usually the same parameters of the corresponding Activity/Fragment method,
 there are two exceptions:

-- `onCreate` method contains the Activity intent and a Bundle that contains
+- `onCreate` method contains the Activity intent and a Bundle (it can be
- the Activity intent bundle or the Fragment arguments;
+ the Activity intent bundle or the Fragment arguments);
 - `onDestroy` method contains a changingConfigurations parameters.

-Using LifeCycleBinder it's easy to manage retained objects, for example we
+Using LifeCycleBinder it's easy to manage retained objects, we
-can create an Activity with a Callable field annotated with `@RetainedObjectProvider`:
+can create an Activity with a `Callable` field annotated with `@RetainedObjectProvider`:

 ```java
 @RetainedObjectProvider